 As a Native American woman, Haaland empathizes with the persecution that the Jewish people have faced throughout their history and therefore understands the importance of a Jewish homeland in Israel.
 She believes that “solidarity, unwavering mutual respect, and shared grounding in democratic values” must guide the US-Israel relationship.
 She feels strongly that Congress must continue to provide financial, political, and diplomatic support to Israel.

 When it comes to the peace process, Haaland supports a two-state solution that would allow Israel to remain a Jewish and democratic state.
-To this end, she supports continued aid to the Palestinian Authority to promote state building efforts.
+To this end, she supports resuming aid to the Palestinian Authority to promote state building efforts.
 Haaland is also committed to curbing Iran’s nuclear ambitions, and she opposed and disagrees with President Trump’s decision to withdraw from the Iran nuclear agreement.